-This function is only available in systems Anl 2.1 to 2.4, 4.1 to 4.5, 8.x, 9.5 and 9.6.
+This function is only available in systems Anl 2.1 to 2.4, 4.1 to 4.5 and 8.x.
 With the setting CO4 -> F06 - 1, the circulation pump UP1 remains switched on during DHW heating unless certain operating situations occur.
 These situations include, for example, those when the current flow temperature demand of the pump circuit is lower than the adjusted Flow limit temperature for parallel pump operation.
 In this case, the controller applies priority operation, if necessary with intermediate heating.
 Once a parallel pump operation cycle has been activated and the time for Stop parallel operation in case of deviation has elapsed, system deviations greater than 5 °C cause the controller to suspend parallel operation for 10 minutes and to apply priority operation.
-By setting Stop parallel operation in case of deviation and eviation.
+By setting Stop parallel operation in case of deviation to 0 min, leads to a parallel operation once initiated remaining regardless of a deviation.